Jozsef Keaveny

-Jozsef Phelim Keaveny (born 12 October 1999) is a professional footballer who plays as a forward.
+Jozsef Phelim Keaveny (born 12 October 1999) is a former professional footballer who played as a forward for Cambodian Premier League club Angkor Tiger.
+Born in England, he represented Ireland at youth level.

 Club career

 Keaveny played for his local club Leicester City for 10 years in their youth teams.
 He was released by Leicester in June 2019 and signed for AEK Larnaca of the Cypriot First Division on 9 July 2019.
 He made his debut in senior football on 8 November 2019, coming off the bench in the 84th minute in a game against Doxa Katokopias and scoring the winner in the 95th minute in a 2–1 win for his side.
 At the end of 2020, he returned to Leicester City as a mentor after being forced to retire from professional football due to injury.
 In August 2021, he was playing part-time for United Counties League side Anstey Nomads.
-On 20 January 2022, Keaveny returned to professional football to join C-League side Angkor Tiger.
+On 20 January 2022, Keaveny returned to professional football to join the Cambodian Premier League side Angkor Tiger.